hashicorp/terraform-provider-google/docs/index.html.markdown

 The following keys can be used to configure the provider.

-* `credentials` - (Optional) Contents of the JSON file used to describe your account credentials, downloaded from Google Cloud Console.
+* `credentials` - (Optional) Contents of a file that contains your service account private key in JSON format.
+You can download this file from the Google Cloud Console.
 More details on retrieving this file are below.

   Credentials can also be specified using any of the following environment variables (listed in order of precedence):